roalyr/GDTLancer/MODEL-CASCADE-PROTOCOL.md

 ### PROMPT FOR RECOVERY
 ```
-@workspace
-ROLE: Senior Developer (Debug Mode)
+ROLE: Senior Developer (Debug & Recovery Mode)
-CONTEXT: We attempted to implement Task [X] from 'IMMEDIATE-TODO.md', but encountered issues.
+CONTEXT: We attempted to execute a task from 'IMMEDIATE-TODO.md', but encountered a critical failure.
 ERROR/ISSUE: [PASTE ERROR LOG OR DESCRIBE UNEXPECTED BEHAVIOR]

-TASK:
+TASK: **Analyze, Fix, and Re-align.**

-1. Analyze the 'IMMEDIATE-TODO.md' again to ensure we didn't miss a constraint.
-2. Analyze the current code in [FILE NAME].
-3. Identify the logical flaw or syntax error.
+INSTRUCTIONS:
+1. **Analyze:** specific error against the code in [TARGET FILE] and the plan in 'IMMEDIATE-TODO.md'.
+2. **Diagnose:** Determine if this is a simple syntax/logic error OR a fundamental flaw in the plan (e.g., impossible dependency).
-4. Rewrite the specific function or section causing the issue.
-DO NOT refactor the whole file if not necessary.
+3. **Fix:** Rewrite the specific section of code causing the issue.
+   - *Condition A:* If it's a code error, fix it directly.
+   - *Condition B:* If the PLAN was wrong, **update 'IMMEDIATE-TODO.md'** to reflect the necessary change in strategy.
+4. **Log:** Append a line to 'SESSION-LOG.md' describing the fix (e.g., "  - [FIX] Resolved circular dependency in [File].").

+CONSTRAINTS:
+- Do NOT refactor unrelated parts of the file.
+- If the task is now actually complete and working, ensure 'IMMEDIATE-TODO.md' is marked with "- [x]".
+- If the task is blocked by this error, mark it as "- [ ]" and add a "**BLOCKED:**" note next to it in the Todo file.

+Write the fixed code and update markdown files.

 ```